 #1 An API allows your customers to innovate at their own pace.

 If your product is targeted towards mid and enterprise markets, then having this ability is a must.
-Your product strategy needs to inform which APIs you need to build first, so you can expose the most critical functionality as soon as possible.
+Your product strategy needs to inform which APIs you need to build first so that you can expose the most critical functionality as soon as possible.